chaosmethod/holographic-projector-model/Modules/MDEA-HPF/Library/appendix-c-failure-mode-index.md

 Design Principle

-If multiple failure modes are active, Geometry Failure takes precedence over Saturation in executor selection.
+-If multiple failure modes are active, Geometry Failure takes precedence over Saturation in executor selection.-

 No failure mode is allowed to: propagate silently